BMC Moroc

 Improving scrap collectors’ effectiveness and structuring their operations

 To address the challenges of Morocco’s scrap metal recycling industry, BMC and ENSAM implemented a joint initiative in July 2022.
-Two cooperatives were established to improve scrap collectors’ effectiveness and better structure their operations.
-To facilitate waste collection, sorting and distribution collectors of the cooperatives were equipped with shared resources like metal cutting tools.
-The aim was to guarantee the supply of raw materials to recycling businesses, while at the same time ensuring protection for scrap collectors.
+Two cooperatives were established in the Meknès and Youssoufia areas to improve scrap collectors’ effectiveness and better structure their operations.

 STATUS AND OUTLOOK